harryprayiv/DMXorcist/README.md

 DEVELOPER AT WORK
 ------------------

 This is a complete rewrite of QLC+ to Haskell (or whatever I end up using, honestly).
 I am leaning toward Haskell because I have fallen in love with it lately.
 In my research, I am already noticing that not that many packages exist for GUI's in Haskell, so it might have to be a QT5 UI with Haskell bindings.
 No problem.

+Disclaimer: I have a tendency to walk away from a project and come back a year later (or never).
+That's a huge problem for my resume but I am not really trying to build a resume.
+I would like some collaborators on this if anyone wants it to have ANY chance in hell of being good or even remotely finished to some degree.

 Apache 2.0 License
 ------------------